black-code1/freeCodeCamp/Learn-Basic-Debugging-by-Building-a-Random-Background-Color-Changer/README.md

 A ReferenceError is thrown when a non-existent variable is referenced.
 In this case, it looks like CamperBot is trying to use math but JavaScript doesn't have a math object.

 Fix CamperBot's error in the math.random() line and open up the console again.

+# Step 3
+Now that the ReferenceError is resolved, the console is displaying the correct results for a random number between 0 and 9.
+But CamperBot was not expecting to see decimal numbers like these:

+Example Code
+`0.015882899879771095
+2.114596286197641
+6.040964780197666`
+Update the console statement to print a whole number between 0 and 9.

+Remember that you worked with a method in the Role Playing Game that rounds a number down to the nearest whole number.